 We need someone like Sheriff David Clark in that role.

-You know, I will tell you, I I just think now it's all beginning to make sense, as I said earlier.
+You know, I will tell you, I just think now it's all beginning to make sense, as I said earlier.

-Whatever disagreements might he might have with the origins of the Russia witch hunt.
+Whatever disagreements he might have with the origins of the Russia witch hunt, well, that's separate and that's a part.

-Um and the next thing is, you know, because that's what Durham's territory is.
+And the next thing is, you know, because that's what Durham's territory is.

 The next thing I'd say is that, well, an inspector general doesn't have the right to convene a grand jury, press charges, move forward.